 Parallax & Magnification

-The Vortex Optics Crossfire II has a fixed parallax of 100 yards, but this can be adjusted to fit your needs.
+The Vortex Optics Crossfire II has a fixed parallax of 100 yards, but this fixed setting is standard for most hunting scenarios and should suffice for most users.
 Where this scope shines is the magnification.
+It excels in providing a versatile zoom range, which is essential for both close and long-range shooting.
 In many cases, you won’t need more than 12x or so, but when you need to be able to aim at a target that’s further away, you want a scope that will get the job done.
-This one can go all the way up to 50x.
-From target practice to hunting, you’ll be able to see your target easily.
+This one can go all the way up to 24x.
+This extensive magnification range is a standout feature, especially for users who engage in varied types of shooting from target practice to long-range hunting.

 Elevation & Windage Knobs

 When you’re out using your Remington 700, having a scope that is easy to use and adjust is really important.
+The simplicity and effectiveness of the adjustments make it suitable for users who need to make quick changes in the field.
 The Vortex Optics Crossfire II has capped finger adjustable turrets with the zero reset feature, making adjustments a breeze.
-The downside to the knobs is that they do not have audible clicks.
+However, I found the knobs lack tactile feedback and that may be a concern for shooters who rely on audible clicks to confirm adjustments.
+Vortex Optics Crossfire II 6-24x50 AO, Second Focal Plane Riflescope - Dead-Hold BDC Reticle (MOA)

 Eye Relief & Eye Box